 Berjaya Langkawi Resort

-This is one of the largest 5 star resorts on the island.
-If you are looking to get away from it all and have the rainforest, white beaches, glistening sea and great service, than this is the place for you.
+This is one of the largest 5-star resorts on the island.
+If you are looking to get away from it all and have the rainforest, white beaches, glistening sea, and great service then this is the place for you.
 We stayed here for 3 nights in a Rainforest Studio Chalet and have provided a full review of our experience.
 There are over 400 rooms on 70 acres of rainforest land.
-It feels like you are one with nature, yet have all of the 5 star amenities.
+It feels like you are one with nature, yet have all of the 5-star amenities.
 They also have those to die for chalets over the beautiful blue Andaman Sea available as well.
 It is located near the water and but not close to town.

 The resort is just a 50-minute drive from the ferry port and about 25 minutes from the airport.
 There are just a couple of shops and restaurants within walking distance, at the Oriental Village.
 They also have many available within the hotel property.
 Check prices and availability.

-Meritus Pelangi Resort & Spa – We stayed here for 3 nights in beach front connecting rooms.
+Meritus Pelangi Resort & Spa – We stayed here for 3 nights in beachfront connecting rooms.
 This was really our ideal style of accommodation.
 The resort wasn’t too big and it was within walking distance to town.
-We had easy beach and pool access and the staff was very welcoming and helpful.
+We had an easy beach and pool access and the staff was very welcoming and helpful.

 One Hotel Helang